shallzp/arXiv-Semantic-Search-Engine/README.md

 ## Methodology

 ### Data Preprocessing
-- Text cleaning includes lowercasing, punctuation removal, and stopword filtering to prepare abstracts for TF-IDF vectorization.
+- Raw text data from paper abstracts, titles, and authors undergo cleaning:
+   - Lowercase conversion
+   - Punctuation removal
+   - Whitespace trimming
+   - For abstracts and titles: optional stopword removal and token normalization
+- Author names are standardized for exact matching-based filter searches.

 ### Keyword Search (TF-IDF)
-- TF-IDF vectorizer built with `max_features=500000`, ignoring very frequent (`max_df=0.8`) and very rare (`min_df=5`) terms.
+- Separate TF-IDF vectorizers are built for abstracts and titles with:
+   - max_features=500000
+   - ilter threshold parameters max_df=0.8 and min_df=5 to exclude noisy terms
-- Abstracts converted to sparse TF-IDF vectors.
+- Abstracts and titles are vectorized into respective sparse matrices.
-- User queries are cleaned and vectorized the same way.
+- User queries are pre-processed identically and transformed using the fitted vectorizer.
-- Cosine similarity between query and document vectors ranks documents for retrieval.
+- Cosine similarity between query and document vectors ranks papers by keyword relevance.
+- Author search uses exact substring matching over author name strings for filtering

 ### Semantic Search (Sentence-BERT)
-- Pre-trained `all-MiniLM-L6-v2` Sentence-BERT model encodes all abstracts into 384-dimensional dense vectors.
+- The pretrained SentenceTransformer model all-MiniLM-L6-v2 embeds abstracts, titles, and authors into a shared 384-dimensional semantic vector space.
+- Embeddings capture contextual meaning beyond exact keyword matching.
-- Queries are encoded similarly to produce embeddings.
+- Query texts are encoded into embeddings, and cosine similarity calculates semantic closeness to each document embedding.
-- Cosine similarity between query and document embeddings ranks papers based on semantic relevance.
+- This enables retrieval of papers conceptually matching the query even when words differ.

+### Search Capabilities
+- The system supports:
+   - Content (abstracts) search via both TF-IDF keyword matching and Sentence-BERT semantic similarity
+   - Title search with keyword and semantic methods
+   - Author search with exact matching for high precision and semantic similarity optionally available
+- Users can select search type and method via the UI to tailor matching granularity.

+### Data and Model Persistence
+- Fitted TF-IDF vectorizers and sparse matrices are serialized with pickle for reuse.
+- Sentence-BERT embeddings are precomputed and stored for fast similarity queries.
+- Efficient caching and loading mechanisms in the Streamlit app improve responsiveness.

 ## Quickstart